skjolber/logback-logstash-syntax-highlighting-decorators/README.md

 # logback-logstash-more-decorators
-Additional `Decorator`s for [logstash-logback-encoder]
+Additional `Decorators` for [logstash-logback-encoder].

+Features:
   * Syntax highlighting (and pretty printing)
   * Special field handling
     * Level: warn and error

 The primary use-case for this tool is coloring console output during testing.
-For productions setups, rather configure a encoder without a `Decorator` and use a proper visualization tool like [Kibana].
+For productions setups, rather configure a encoder without a `Decorator` and apply proper visualization tools like [Kibana].

 Use [conditional processing] to differentiate between different environments.